tatumio/tatum-php/docs/Api/CustomerApi.md

 Update customer

-<h4>2 credits per API call.</h4><br/><p>This method is helpful in case your primary system will change ID's or customer will change the country he/she is supposed to be in compliance with.</p>
+<h4>2 credits per API call.</h4>

+This method is helpful in case your primary system will change ID's or customer will change the country he/she is supposed to be in compliance with.

 ### Example